310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 They decided that this would be their shining moment, and invested all their money into us so that we may do what we want.

-They even became one of the biggest investors for the blockbuster Supervillains, which was in a deadlock prior to this.
+They even became one of the biggest investors for the blockbuster ‘Supervillains’, which was in a deadlock prior to this.

 Money may not be able to solve everything in the world, but there are a lot of problems that <em>can</em> be solved with money.
 {% endbubble %}